Our 300th recording! Introducing Mrs Quentin O’Keefe

 Quentin is now a Principal Legal Officer in the Attorney-General’s Department but in the 1970s she worked as a bar assistant on a casual basis while studying at the Australian National University.
 In 1974, she was offered casual work in the Members Bar.
 In this edited excerpt from the museum’s oral history interview, she recalls a memorable occasion on Budget night when Prime Minister Gough Whitlam joined a long line waiting for a beer.

 Quentin O’Keefe was recorded for the Oral History Program by Dr Barry York on 9 October 2012.
-The full interview is available in the Australian Prime Ministers Centre.
-Please contact the Centre prior to your visit and quote the reference number OHI 300.
+The full interview is not currently available online but is available upon request at the Museum of Australian Democracy.
+Please contact the museum prior to your visit and quote the reference number OHI 300.